Random field reconstruction of inhomogeneous turbulence. Part II: Numerical approximation and simulation: Abstract

 \section{Abstract}

-A novel random field model for the reconstruction of inhomogeneous turbulence from characteristic flow quantities has been recently introduced and analyzed by the authors.
-This article concerns the numerical approximation and implementation of the model and discusses its key features by means of numerical simulations.
-We present an effective discretization scheme based on a randomized quadrature method for stochastic integrals.
-The convergence of the scheme is verified analytically and its algorithmic implementation is described in detail.
-Various numerical simulation results illustrate the influence of the macroscopically varying characteristic flow quantities on the inhomogeneous turbulence field and demonstrate its spatio-temporal ergodicity properties.
+A novel random field model or the reconstruction of turbulent velocity fluctuations from inhomogeneous characteristic flow quantities in terms of stochastic Fourier-type integrals has recently been introduced and analyzed by the authors.
+This article concerns the numerical discretization and implementation of the model and discusses its key features by means of numerical simulations.
+We present a suitable discretization scheme that combines a randomized quadrature method for stochastic integrals with a local linearization of the non-uniform advection of the turbulent structures by the mean flow.
+The convergence of the scheme towards the continuous model is verified analytically.
+Moreover, we describe an efficient algorithmic implementation that allows for flexible local evaluations of the simulated turbulence field.
+The main features of the model are illustrated by a variety of simulation results, each highlighting specific aspects such as the influence of the inhomogeneous model parameters on the generated fluctuations, spatio-temporal ergodicity properties under inhomogeneous flow conditions, and the validity of Kolmogorov's two-thirds law in dependence on the local turbulence Reynolds number.